Birth, death, marriage or civil partnership certificates

 Adopted birth certificates

-Only the adopted individual may request a copy of their adoption certificate.
-Request a copy of your adopted birth certificate from the National Records of Scotland.
+Only the adopted individual may request a copy of their adopted birth certificate from National Records of Scotland.